Management's Discussion and Analysis of Financial Condition and Results of Operations

 The company's business can be adversely affected by global economic conditions, acts of war, terrorism or natural disasters.
 The company's financial results have been impacted by the global economic slowdown in recent years.
 If economic conditions worsen, the company could see reductions in demand and increased pressure on revenue and profit margins.
 The company could also see a further consolidation of clients, which could also result in a decrease in demand.
 The company's business could also be affected by acts of war, terrorism or natural disasters.
 Current world tensions could escalate, and this could have unpredictable consequences on the world economy and on the company's business.

 The company has significant pension obligations and may be required to make significant cash contributions to its defined benefit pension plans.
 The company has unfunded obligations under its U.S. and non-U.S. defined benefit pension plans.
-Based on current legislation, recent interest rates and expected returns, in 2012, the company expects to make cash contributions of approximately $241 million to its worldwide defined benefit pension plans, which is comprised of $98 million primarily for non-U.S. defined benefit pension plans and $143 million for the company's U.S. qualified defined benefit pension plan.
+Based on current legislation, recent interest rates and expected returns, in 2013 the company estimates that it will make cash contributions of $146.3 million to its worldwide defined benefit pension plans, which is comprised of $34.5 million for the company's U.S. qualified defined benefit pension plan and $111.8 million primarily for non-U.S. defined benefit pension plans.

 Deterioration in the value of the company's worldwide defined benefit pension plan assets, as well as discount rate changes, could require the company to make larger cash contributions to its defined benefit pension plans in the future.
 In addition, the funding of plan deficits over a shorter period of time than currently anticipated could result in making cash contributions to these plans on a more accelerated basis.
 Either of these events would reduce the cash available for working capital and other corporate uses and may have an adverse impact on the company's operations, financial condition and liquidity.

-The company's future results will depend on the success of its program to reduce costs, focus its global resources and simplify its business structure.
+The company's future results will depend on its ability to continue to reduce costs, focus its global resources and simplify its business structure.
 Over the past several years, the company has implemented significant cost-reduction measures and continues to focus on measures intended to further improve cost efficiency.
-In prior years, the company has incurred significant cost reduction charges in connection with these efforts.
-Future results will depend on the success of these efforts as well as on the success of the company's program to focus its global resources and simplify its business structure.
-This program is based on various assumptions, including assumptions regarding market segment growth, client demand, and the proper skill set of and training for sales and marketing management and personnel, all of which are subject to change.
-Furthermore, the company's institutional stockholders may attempt to influence these strategies.
+Future results will depend on the success of these efforts as well as on the company's continued ability to focus its global resources and simplify its business structure.

 The company's contracts with governmental entities are subject to the availability of appropriated funds.
 These contracts also contain provisions allowing the governmental entity to terminate the contract at the governmental entity's discretion before the end of the contract's term.
 In addition, if the company's performance is unacceptable to the customer under a government contract, the government retains the right to pursue remedies under the affected contract, which remedies could include termination.